 You are required, per policy, to wear your hospital ID badge during your volunteer shift.
 This is so employees, other volunteers, security, patients, visitors, and the general public can readily identify you.
 Your ID badge must be worn above the waist with your name and photo visible while on hospital property.
-New volunteers are required to obtain their ID badges before first shift.
+New volunteers are required to obtain their ID badges within 2 weeks of hire.